John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R

-The [INLA](www.r-inla.org) R package's inla.nonconvex.hull() function was first used to find a nonconvex hull for the points.
-The polyclip() function from the 'polyoffset' package was next used to reduce the size of the polygons and the adjustPolygon() function from my [Imap](https://github.com/John-R-Wallace-NOAA/Imap) package was used to move the polygon if needed.
+In a multi-step iterative process the [INLA](www.r-inla.org) R package's inla.nonconvex.hull() function was first used to find a nonconvex hull for the points.
+The polyclip() function from the 'polyoffset' package was next employed to reduce the size of the polygons, and the adjustPolygon() function from my [Imap](https://github.com/John-R-Wallace-NOAA/Imap) package was utilized to move the polygon if needed.
 The area was calculated with geosphere() from the 'areaPolygon' package.

 The eleven defined Petrale sole spawning areas (an R list() of lists) are in this repo here: